The Babbler Clade

 ---|

 As with the other families in the babbler clade, the current arrangement is primarily based on Cai et al. (2019).
 In particular, this means that the basal clade consists of Timalia, which is sister to the Dumetia-Rhopocichla pair combined with Mixornis.
-Although I have left them in separate genera, it would not be unreasonable to fold Rhopocichla into Dumetia.
+I have left Rhopocichla and Dumetia in separate genera.
+Cai et al. (2020) puts their split around 6.5 mya, which neither compels nor precludes lumping the genera.
+I suspect the split is actually a bit more recent, but am not sure by how much.

 Moyle et al. also found that the Pin-striped Tit-Babbler is more closely related to Timalia than to the remaining Macronus species.
 It is the type of Mixornis (Blyth, 1842).
 It seems likely that kelleyi, bornensis (split from gularis by Collar, 2006), and flavicollis are close relatives.